cloudevents/spec/cloudevents/extensions/authcontext.md

 # Auth Context

-This extension embeds information about the principal which triggered an occurence.
+This extension embeds information about the principal which triggered an occurrence.
 This allows consumers of the
 CloudEvent to perform user-dependent actions without requiring the user ID to be embedded in the `data` or `source` field.